7 Ways a PAM Solution Can Help You Meet DFARS NIST 800-171 Regulations

 NIST 800-171 3.5.4 Employ replay-resistant authentication mechanisms for network access to privileged and nonprivileged accounts.

-With these seven tips, you can effectively manage your privilege access within your organization while gaining DFARS compliance.
+With these seven tips, you can effectively manage your privileged access within your organization while gaining DFARS compliance.
 With a vast majority of APT using privileged accounts to traverse your network, it is imperative that you protect your privileged accounts.
 CyberSheath’s engineers are well versed in fine-tuning the configuration of the Privileged Account Management suite; providing an automated, monitored, and controlled elevated privileged access.
-You can learn more about our approach by viewing our Privileged Access Management service area or clicking the button below to download our detailed Privileged Access Management datasheet.
+You can learn more about our approach by viewing our Privileged Access Management service area.